fgcsl/Bioinformatics_scripts/README.md

 # Amplicon region and Primer deduction

 ### Requirements
+1. python3
+# Python Modules:
+* import subprocess
+* import sys
+* import os
+* import glob
+* import pandas as pd

-1. Download SRA Tool form the link (https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install)
+3. Download SRA Tool form the link (https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install)
-2. Download bbtools and local-blast
+4. Download bbtools and local-blast
-3. Silvadb: silva.fasta
+5. Silvadb: silva.fasta

 #### Step 1.
 Download Raw sequences (SRR) from NCBI and Perform fasterq-dump for extract data in Fastq from SRA-accessions

 1) Open bioproject_sample_ids.txt file and edit it with your bioproject and sample ID's which you want to download

-2) Run "download_raw_reads.sh" Script in the terminal.
+2) Run "download_raw_reads.py" python script from the terminal.
 This script will read all the ids from bioproject_ids.txt file and it will download all the samples in fastq format

 ```
-$ chmod 755 download_raw_reads.sh
-$ ./download_raw_reads.sh
+$ python3 download_raw_reads.py

 *Note you will get all downloaded sample with BioprojectID folder in the data_sets directory
 ```